YosabhatS/demo-project-software-design-deploy/README.md

    - **project_demo_api** – builds the `Project_demo_API` module and runs the REST API.
 3. The `start.sh` helper script automatically runs the correct module based on the service name (or the `SERVICE_MODULE` environment variable) and will build the application if a packaged JAR is not already available.
+When Maven is not pre-installed in the runtime container, the script bootstraps a local copy on the fly before building.
 Hyphenated Railway service names such as `project-demo-api` or `myproject-web` are detected automatically, so manual overrides are rarely needed.
 4. Configure environment variables for each service as described below.

 ## Environment variables